 The programming has been developed with Sean Clark.

 The Lumen Prize

 Lumen Prize will be showcasing films on the theme of Worlds We Make by a selection of their artists and have commissioned their 2018 winning student artist Ziwei Wu to make a new furry installation in the upstairs room.
 This should be a fluffy antidote to the darkness below.

 Also on Friday the 18th from 4-6pm there will be short talks by Nick Lambert and Sean Clark from the Computer Arts Society, and Jack Addis from the Lumen Prize.
-London Group members Sandra Crisp and Genetic Moo will also talk about their practices.
-The talks will be a chance to hear about the activities of these three very different groups.
+Andy Lomas and Esther Rolinson will discuss their practices.
+London Group members Tim Pickup and Nicola Schauerman from Genetic Moo will also talk about the challenges of working in the dark and with other people.

 After the talks there will be light refreshments and there will be live music by audiomaps and you can hear their audio here.